prantlf/discard-shelf-action/README.md

 The name of the archive without the platform and architecture and without the `.zip` extension.
 The project name from `v.mod` will be used by default.
 The expected names of the archives will be `{name}-{os}-{arch}.zip`, for example: `newchanges-linux-x64.zip`.

+### branches

+Type: `String`<br>
+Default: `'main master'`

+Branches which this task should run for, which are used to publishing releases.
+Use whitespace for separating the branch names.
+If you want to use multiple lines in YAML, introduce them with ">-".
+If you want to allow all branches, set the value to "*".

 ### enable

 Type: `Boolean`<br>